4K Registration Questions & Answers

 4. What are the dates for registration?

-Registration opens on March 4 and continues until March 29
+Registration opens on March 2nd and ends on April 3rd.

 5. Will walk-in registration be accepted in the spring?